 If you want to spend the rest of your life with somebody, that is fantastic, but that does not mean that you have to share absolutely everything at all times.
 That is an absurd idea to think about, but many people make this assumption about people in long-term relationships.

 Being with somebody else doesn’t mean that you have to give up anything about who you are, or what makes you who you are as a person.
 You should never change for anybody else, and nobody should ever ask you to.

 Being in a relationship means that you and somebody have fallen in love, and you have come to the realization that you want to spend the rest of your lives together.
-Who you are is who your partner fell in love with, and to make sure that you don’t change into somebody who you are not, you need to utilize privacy in your relationship.
+Who you are is who your partner fell in love with.
+To make sure that you don’t change into someone you’re not, you need to utilize privacy in relationships.